Coping with peak packaging demand

 Whether or not you are considering special packaging for your Black Friday or Christmas promotions, ensuring consistency of branding and experience is vital for retaining customers.

-Suppose your packaging does not match the experience of your online shop, retail store or even what they expected based on your brand positioning.
+Suppose your packaging does not match the experience of your online shop or retail store or even what customers expected based on your brand positioning.
 In that case, it can mean difficulty retaining customers and repeat business.
 This is particularly true for Gen Z and millennial consumers.

-Your packaging should represent and reflect your place within the market and complement your bricks-and-mortar stores and online experiences.
+Your packaging should represent and reflect your place within the market and complement your brick-and-mortar stores and online experiences.

 Consider online and offline